How to Fix App Updates on Google Play Stuck on Pending

 Some users manage to fix the issue by removing their Google account from the Play Store and then adding it back.
 To do this, you need to:

-- Find your Google account and tap it.
+- Select Google then find your Google account and tap it.

 Now enter the Play Store, enter your account information again, and try to download the app.